High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system: Setup

-On the other hand, for $m\geq 2Q$, a contracting shell collapses to a blackhole because there is no inner potential barrier.
+On the other hand, for $m\geq 2Q$, a contracting shell collapses to a black hole because there is no inner potential barrier.
 Throughout this paper, we assume the shell with $E_c<E<1$ and $m<2Q$ so that the shell is gravitationally bound.

 For later convenience, we rewrite \eq{t-dot-root} in a simpler form without the square root.
 By multiplying the both sides of \eq{JUNCTION1} by $(\beta_++\beta_-)$, we obtain